Statements of Conscience

 What is a Statement of Conscience?

-The Social Justice Council feels it is important for the church to make a statement of where Mount Vernon Unitarian Church as a congregation stands on these issues.
-MVUC has not taken a position on either of these issues in recent history, and the Council feels it is important to express where we stand, for the benefit of our visitors and new comers who may not know us very well, for the benefit of our children who may be exposed to a variety of views on these topics and not know exactly where the church stands, and because these SOCs express a commitment to action.
+The Social Justice Council feels it is important for MVUC to make a statement of where Mount Vernon Unitarian Church as a congregation stands on these issues.
+The Council feels it is important to express where we stand, for the benefit of our visitors and new comers who may not know us very well, for the benefit of our children who may be exposed to a variety of views on these topics and not know exactly where the church stands, and because these SOCs express a commitment to action.
 When the church adopts such SOCs, our minister can write to newspapers about these issues and challenge other denominations to support reasonable action.
 It can also join other Unitarian Universalist churches in our area in collective action.
 Church members can represent Mount Vernon Unitarian Church and advocate these issues by our legislators on Capitol Hill, and in Richmond, using the church banner, and speaking for “the church.”